cmc-aau/hpc-docs/docs/slurm/request.md

 | `--mail-user`          | Specifies the email address where job notifications are sent.                                                |

 Most options are self-explanatory.
 But for our setup and common use-cases you almost always want to set `--nodes` to 1, meaning your job will only run on a single compute node at a time.
 For multithreaded applications (most are nowadays) you mostly only need to set `ntasks` to `1` because threads are spawned from a single process (=task in SLURM parlor), and thus increase `--cpus-per-task` instead.

-???
-"Jobs that span multiple compute nodes"
-      If needed the BioCloud is properly set up with the `OpenMPI` and `PMIx` message interfaces for distributed work across multiple compute nodes, but it requires you to [tailor your scripts and commands](https://curc.readthedocs.io/en/latest/programming/parallel-programming-fundamentals.html) specifically for distributed work and is a topic for another time.
-You can run "brute-force parallel" jobs, however, using for example [GNU parallel](https://curc.readthedocs.io/en/latest/software/GNUParallel.html) and distribute them across nodes, but this is only for experienced users and they must figure that out for themselves for now.

-If you need to use one or more GPUs you need to specify `--partition=gpu` and set `--gres=gpu:x`, where `x` refers to the number of GPUs you need.
-Please don't do CPU work on the `gpu` partition unless you also need a GPU.
-It's also worth considering `--cpus-per-gpu` and `--mem-per-gpu` because if you use all GPU's on a GPU node, you might as well also use all available ressources.
-Additional details [here](https://slurm.schedmd.com/gres.html).

 ## How many ressources should I request for my job(s)?
 Exactly how many ressources your job(s) need(s) is something you have to experiment with and learn over time based on past experience.
 It's important to do a bit of experimentation before submitting large jobs to obtain a qualified guess since the utilization of all the allocated ressources across the cluster is ultimately based on people's own assessments alone.
 Below are some tips regarding CPU and memory.